Financial Aid Programs

 Aggregate Loan Limits

 This is a part-time employment program based upon financial need.
 A work-study award is paid biweekly at an hourly rate, based on hours worked.
-Eligibility is determined by the Office of Student Financial Aid, using information from the FAFSA.
-The Career Development Center assists work-study students with job placement on or off campus.
+Eligibility is determined by the Office of Financial Aid, using information from the FAFSA.
+The Career & Life Design Center assists work-study students with job placement on or off campus.
 While work-study students receive priority for job placement, the College cannot guarantee placement in a position.

 Guidelines for applying for state scholarship/grant programs vary, so students should inquire at the appropriate agency in their state of legal residence regarding application procedures.